 Fall / Winter Pants

-You can also find heavier-weight chinos, and for a dressier option, you can’t go wrong with flannel trousers like the pair from Franklin Tailored, above.
+You can also choose heavier-weight chinos.
+For a dressier option, you can’t go wrong with flannel trousers like this pair from Franklin Tailored.

 Fall / Winter Shoes